0n4li/collab-ai/README.md

 *   Support for more methodologies for collaboration.
 *   Support for followup questions.
 *   Web interface/API endpoint for easier interaction.

+## Limitations

+This approach doesn't magically improve the underlying models.
+If the models are themselves limited in their own understanding of the topic at hand, most likely the collaborative answer will also be incorrect.
+Sometimes a model returns the correct answer, but using incorrect logic.
+It gets highlighted through the discussion and the model gets confused and is no longer able to stay firm on the original answer.

 ## Contributing